Hello and welcome to the Friends Of Granville Website

 We care for the reserve for the benefit of its wildlife and to promote public enjoyment of this amazing natural asset as well as our own enjoyment.

-Work carried out by the Friends recently has included;-
+Work carried out by the Friends early 2020 has included;-

 Clear Dingy Skipper Bank.